zfrhv/helm-puller/README.md

 ```

 ## warnings:
+- this tool required yq, make sure to install it.
-this script uses podman, I can also make it work with docker but only if anyone will need it (just open an issue)
+- this script uses podman, I can also make it work with docker but only if anyone will need it (just open an issue)